LastAncientOne/Deep_Learning_Machine_Learning_Stock/README.md

   2. Discrete variable: Numerica variables but the data is countable number of values between any two values.
   3. Continuous variable: Numeric variables that have an infinite number of values between any two values.

-Two types of problems: Classification (predict label) and Regression (predict values)
+Two types of problems:
+  1. Classification (predict label)
+  2. Regression (predict values)

 ## Python Reviews
 Step 1 through step 8 is a reviews if you forgot or do not know python